 Nach Baliye 9: Shraddha Arya On Quitting The Show & Being Upset About Getting Paid Less Than Anita!

 The much-awaited dance-reality show Nach Baliye 9 is all set to hit the television screens tomorrow!
 This time, the makers have roped in interesting celebrities as contestants.
 Interestingly, the show is being produced by Salman Khan.
 This time, not just current couples, but ex-couples will also be participating, which also makes the show an interesting watch!
 Even before the show is to be aired, it has been hitting headlines.
-Recently, there were reports of Anita Hassanandani being the highest-paid contestant, and the other contestant, Shraddha Arya being upset about the same.
+Recently, there were reports of Anita Hassanandani being the highest-paid contestant, and another contestant, Shraddha Arya being upset about the same.

 Also, it was said that Shraddha might opt out of the show because of her major back injury!
 In a recent interview with TOI, the actress has clarified these rumours.
 Take a look!